 - Chiefly monitors all details of the general ledger to recognise abnormalities and threats.

-- Hence, its machine learning learns well as it goes with every audit.
+- Its machine learning learns well as it goes with every audit.

-- Therefore, document screening does go quickly – what would take days is now taking maybe a couple of minutes.
+- Document screening does go quickly – what would take days is now taking maybe a couple of minutes.

 Limitations